 - In the Doctor Who episode "The Shakespeare Code", Lilith has Bloodtide and Doomfinger, and it's probably literal.

 - Friends has Ross's former wife, Carol, and her partner Susan.
 Ross's son, Ben, splits his time between his dad and moms.
 In one episode, Ben refers to Chandler as "Daddy."
 Of course, at the end of the show, it's indicated Ben ends up with three when Ross and Rachel are back together, this time for good.

 Ross: No no—one daddy, two mommies.

-Full House.
+- Full House (and its Sequel Series, Fuller House).
 It's right there in the opening paragraph of its page.

-Rachel Berry on Glee has two gay dads, and it is unknown which of the two is her actual father as they mixed their sperm together and used a turkey baster to impregnate her surrogate mother.
+- Rachel Berry on Glee has two gay dads, and it is unknown which of the two is her biological father as they mixed their sperm together and used a turkey baster to impregnate her surrogate mother.

-Mohinder and Matt raising Molly in Heroes.
-It was... weird, and the shippersloved it.
+- Mohinder and Matt raising Molly.
+It was... weird, and the shippers loved it.

-Only temporary, but how about Hiro and Ando looking after Baby Matt Parkman?
+- Only temporary, but Hiro and Ando looked after Baby Matt Parkman.